RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 The vast majority of derivative exposure involves only a small handful of institutions: JP Morgan, Goldman Sachs, Bank of America, Citibank, and HSBC.
 JP Morgan is holding double the amount Goldman and Bank of America are holding.
 [An intelligent saver will for obvious reasons stay away from these financial institutions.].
 If 4% of derivatives are "at risk" and 10% of those bets go bad, you've wiped out ALL OF THESE BANKS' EQUITY and they go to ZERO.

 We have unfortunately not seen the end of the cumulative credit losses.

 OTC derivative problems are not going away.
 Rather than being under control, the problems have just started!

-The biggest danger yet to come are $ 62 trillion Credit Swaps....!
+The biggest danger yet to come is $ 62 trillion Credit Swaps....!

 The BIS (Bank of International Settlements) announced the biggest gain in derivatives ever since 1930.
 The total is approximately $ 1,144 Quadrillion.
-Notional value becomes real value when either counter party to the OTC derivative goes bankrupt.
+The notional value becomes real value when either counterparty to the OTC derivative goes bankrupt.
 The OTC derivative house cannot be allowed to go broke.
 This means that whatever funds are required to rescue failing international investment banks, banks and financial entities will be provided.
 Bearing in mind that monetary inflation precedes price inflation, there is little doubt we are about to see Hyperinflation...click here for more

 After the crash of 1920, the legislators issued laws (Glass Steagall-act) forbidding banks to speculate on the Stock and Money markets.
 Ever since they have found a way around this.
 As a result, what we see today has become a lot WORSE.